 Q5: How long is the validity period of the Citizen Digital Certificate?

-According to MOICA form FAQs, the typical validity period for a physical Citizen Digital Certificate is 5 years (please refer to the card surface or official announcements for confirmation).
+According to MOICA form FAQs, the physical Citizen Digital Certificate typically has a validity period of 5 years (please refer to the card surface or official announcements for confirmation).

 Q6: Can I lend my Citizen Digital Certificate to others?

 Not recommended and very dangerous.
-The Citizen Digital Certificate has identity authentication and digital signature capabilities, so lending it is equivalent to handing over your “online ID card + seal.”
+The Natural Person Certificate has identity verification and digital signature capabilities, so lending it is equivalent to handing over your “online ID card + seal.”

 Q7: What should I do if my Citizen Digital Certificate is lost?

-Principle: Deactivate (suspend/revoke) the certificate first, then proceed with reissuance.
-This prevents misuse by anyone who might find it.
+Principle: Deactivate or revoke the certificate first, then proceed with reissuance.
+This prevents misuse if the certificate is found by someone else.

 11. Official Resources and Important Links (Recommended to Bookmark)